 Am I Making Art or Directing It?

 I claim to be an artist.
 For much of my life, I wouldn't have felt comfortable doing so.
-After I graduated from high school, I occasionally made a collage or a doodle.
+I’ve drawn pictures and doodles all my life.
+And occasionally made collages.
 When I was in my twenties, I bought a computer and started using Adobe Photoshop and Illustrator.
-I did a lot of graphic design, but didn't create art for art's sake.
+I did graphic design for work, but I didn't create art for art's sake.
 I never let go of my love for art, I just didn't make time for it.
 Then, after years of not making much art, I found myself drawn back into it and learned how to paint.
-I figured out how to transform my personal experience into a unique image.
-But painting is inconvenient—it requires space and involves clean up.
-Sometimes drawings don't turn out right and they don't look like a fully rendered image on the screen.
+But painting is inconvenient.
+It requires space and involves clean up.
+Sometimes my drawings don't turn out right.
+And they never look like a fully rendered 3D image.
 Images made with AI have often drawn my attention for their clarity, convenience, and richness, but leave me with a question, "When I use AI to generate an image, am I being an artist or art director?"

 Original pen and ink sketch of Family Circus, 2017